zeiss-microscopy/libCZI/README.md

 ![Testdata Definition](images/czi_github.png)

-The code is written in C++11 and (so far) has been successfully compiled with
+The code is written in C++11 and (so far) has been successfully compiled with:

 * Visual Studio 2015 (Microsoft C++ v.
 19.00.23506)
 * GCC 5.2.1 (on Ubuntu Linux 4.2.0)